Charleston Alimony Attorney

 Alimony is a type of support payment made by one spouse to another after a divorce.
 Alimony has been a component of divorce proceedings for more than a century and is designed to help individuals whose spouses have significantly more income.

-At Shaw Law Firm, our experienced family law and divorce lawyer has the knowledge and skill to guide you through this difficult time.
+At Shaw Law Firm, LLC, our experienced family law and divorce lawyer has the knowledge and skill to guide you through this difficult time.
 Attorney Heather Shaw takes a compassionate approach with her clients, yet remains an unwavering advocate for their best interests.

 Common Myths & Misconceptions

 Women Don’t Have to Pay Alimony —